-Giving humans and canines a second chance
+Giving humans and canines a fresh start

 New Leash on Life USA leverages the powerful bond between humans and dogs to restore hope, healing and well-being to transform lives.